PATCHWORK: A Multipatch Infrastructure for Multiphysics/Multiscale/Multiframe Fluid Simulations: Method

 \subsection{Boundary condition exchange between patches}

 Within any particular patch, we distinguish three types of boundary zones for individual processors.
-In the first category, there are boundaries whose ghost zones are covered by other processors in the patch.
-The second category is boundaries lying on the physical boundary of the problem.
-The third category is of greatest interest to the multipatch scheme, those whose ghost zones are covered by processors assigned to other patches.
+Ghost zones covered by other processors in the patch are in the first category.
+The second category comprises ghost zones lying on the physical boundary of the problem.
+The third category is of greatest interest to the multipatch scheme, those ghost zones covered by processors assigned to other patches.

-The first two can be handled by conventional means.
+The first two can be handled by the standard devices found in existing fluid codes.
 Here we describe how the boundary information is obtained for ghost zones in the third category.
 We begin by displaying an example so that readers can easily visualize the issues involved (Fig.~\ref{fig:ghost}).
 In this figure, the fluid's internal energy density is represented by color contours and grid cells are delineated by black lines.
 We have chosen to follow the fluid mechanics in this example by means of two patches, a finely-resolved Cartesian local patch and a more coarsely-resolved polar global patch whose radial grid is logarithmically-spaced.
 In the upper panel of the figure, the physical boundary of the Cartesian patch is shown by the inner white box; the area covered by its ``ghost zones", the cells needed to establish boundary conditions for the physical region, lies between the two white boxes.
 The lower panel shows the converse situation: the jagged white contour shows the boundary of territory in the global patch not covered by physical cells of the local patch; the cells between that jagged contour and the white cells are where the global patch needs boundary data.